joaomlsantos/DWDDRandomizer/README.md

 1. Download the [latest release](https://github.com/joaomlsantos/DWDDRandomizer/releases/tag/0.1.0) of the randomizer tool.
 2. Unpack the downloaded files and launch `DWDDRandomizer.exe`.
 3. Click `Open ROM` and open a valid .nds ROM of your game.
-4. Pick your quality-of-life and/or randomization features and click `Save Changes`.
+4. Pick your quality-of-life and/or randomization features and click `Save Patched ROM`.
 Give a name to your new patched ROM and choose the directory where to save the ROM, and click `Save`.
 A new .nds ROM will be generated with the chosen changes.

 ## Features